 Owner Occupied vs. Tenants

-In fact, this can even be done in combination with 100% financing with a 7a loan.
+These loans allow tenants to occupy part of the property and this is can be done in combination with 100% financing with a 7a loan.

 We have had numerous clients that have purchased a building where they were renting 51% or more of the space and were able to purchase the building with no down payment and have the rents from tenants completely cover the mortgage payment – or at least a sizeable portion of the payment.